 When injured people are unable to convey medical information because they are confused or unconscious or because of the severity of their condition, the information should be obtained in other ways.
 For example, if an unconscious person is found near an empty bottle of pills, the bottle should be given to the emergency medical personnel.
 A description of how a person became injured and other information from bystanders, family members, or rescuers can be essential to the person's treatment.

-People who do not need urgent treatment are provided reassurance and simple measures, such as supplying a blanket and keeping the person calm and warm, while they wait to be treated.
+People who do not need urgent treatment are provided reassurance and simple measures, such as having a blanket supplied and being kept calm and warm, while they wait to be treated.

-If contaminated, the hands—including the area under the fingernails—should be washed vigorously with soap and water or a mild solution of bleach (about 1 tablespoon of bleach per quart of water, or about 15 milliliters of bleach per liter of water) as soon as possible.
+After first aid is completed, rescuers should cleanse their skin of any contaminants.
+For example, they should wash their hands—including the area under the fingernails— vigorously with soap and water or a mild solution of bleach (about 1 tablespoon of bleach per quart of water, or about 15 milliliters of bleach per liter of water) as soon as possible.
 If neither is readily available, an alcohol-based hand sanitizer can be used.